 A return to democracy in 1999 saw James Ibori become Governor of Delta State.
 Ibori was very different from all previous Urhobos in top government officials, in manner and style.
 Using public funds and structures of politics, generously provided the Urhobos [and the other ethnic groups in Delta state] jobs, contracts, grants and other opportunities without people having to beg him.
 Wow!
 An Urhobo man doing his compatriot a favour without being begged?
 The charisma it created for Ibori is untold.
 By the time Ibori was gunning for the Vice-President of Nigeria in 2007, it was a mouth-watering signal to the Urhobo people that “Happy Days Are Yet To Come”.
 It was not to be.
 If Ibori did not go to jail for corrupt practices he would have perhaps stood as the only unobstructed Urhobo unifying leader since Mowoe.
 Another case of what-might-have-been.

 As things stand both Ogboru and Ibori are fighting “rehabilitation battles” despite their pasts with the intent of being unifying leaders which the Urhobo broadly support though the opposition to both of them is substantial due to credibility issues.
 Who are the alternatives or proven alternatives?
 None so far and the Urhobos have been cheated too many times by appearances and rhetoric to trust an untried hand in good faith.

-How is the cycle of saviour seeking and leadership avoidance going to be effectively broken?
+How are the cycles of saviour seeking and leadership avoidance going to be effectively broken?
 It is a question worth answering.
-Perhaps in in Part Two.
+Perhaps in Part Two.